 We have seen that the possibilities and needs here are endless.
 The issue is time.
 Our prayer is that the Lord of the harvest would send laborers here.
 Right now we are thankful for the extra help of Lisa’s brother also a TBM missionary and also Lisa’s mother who has retired and moved here to pitch in with the ministry.
 We continue praying for wisdom as to where to put our time as there are so many needs.
 We feel strongly that whatever is done must be done well.
 We see the need for help as we prepare for Sunday activities, outreach activities, weekly activities in the store front, and then the regular hustle and bustle of the week itself.
 Please pray with us regarding this present need for at least one more full time couple or single person to share the load.
 Please also pray for the spiritual need in Spain in general.

-Dan and Lisa met in their church youth group in southern California and desired to serve the Lord on the foreign mission field.
-They officially began attending mission’s candidate workshops in 1995, after graduating from Christian Heritage College and UC San Diego (both having had an emphasis in mission’s coursework).
-In 1999, they were accepted by Tentmakers Bible Mission and arrived in Pamplona, Spain, in November of the same year.
+In 1999, the Leatherwoods (Dan and Lisa) were accepted by Tentmakers Bible Mission and arrived in Pamplona, Spain, in November of the same year.
 They had been praying and raising financial support for five years with another mission, prior to this.
-They began to work in children and youth ministry as well as music with TBM missionary Manuel Martinez in the Pamplona area.
+They began to work in children and youth ministry as well as music with a TBM missionary in the Pamplona area.
 Four years later, a new missions point sprouted in the southeast “middle” of Navarra and so, they began the initial stages of church planting in Tafalla.
-The Lord has blessed them with 5 children.
-Since the beginning of their marriage Dan and Lisa have prayed that their children will continue to grow in the Lord and have a desire to walk with the Him at the center of their lives.
-From oldest to youngest their children are Anelise, Aida, Andrew, Ashton, and Avery.
+The Lord blessed them with 5 children.

 For further information or to be added to my update list, please write me at firstname.lastname@example.org